Toronto FC: Post-MLS Cup win (2018–present)

 On February 7, 2020, Toronto FC signed Argentine Pablo Piatti as a designated player, while Michael Bradley signed a new contract below the designated player salary, while remaining as captain.

 Marking the return of soccer after its suspension due to the COVID-19 pandemic, during the MLS is Back Tournament at the ESPN Wide World of Sports Complex in Bay Lake, Florida, Toronto FC reached the round of 16, but they lost 3–1 to New York City FC on July 16, 2020.

 Following the MLS is Back Tournament, due to Canadian government restrictions relating to the COVID-19 pandemic, Toronto FC played its six regular-season home matches at Pratt & Whitney Stadium at Rentschler Field in East Hartford, Connecticut.

 On December 1, 2020, Vanney stepped down as head coach and technical director after seven years with the team, calling it a "personal family decision".
-He left as the team's longest-tenured and best record coach.
+He left as the team's longest-tenured and best-record coach.
 Chris Armas, the former New York Red Bulls coach, was appointed to the role on January 13, 2021.

 During the 2021 season, Toronto FC played some of their home games in Exploria Stadium in Orlando, Florida, also home to Orlando City SC.
 After a poor run in the early season, which reached its nadir with the worst loss in club history on July 3, Armas was fired and replaced by interim coach Javier Pérez.
 Toronto played their first game back at BMO Field on July 17, 2021, against Orlando City SC with 7,000 in attendance.
 It was the first sporting event in Ontario since COVID-19 restrictions were implemented.
 On August 9, Pérez was officially named the head coach for the remainder of the season, removing the interim title.
 Toronto FC finished the season in second-last place, and on November 22, 2021, Curtis left his post as general manager.
-Two days later, Bob Bradley (father of TFC captain Michael Bradley) was announced as the head coach replacement for Pérez, and in the same announcement, Bob Bradley was also named sporting director.
+Two days later, Bob Bradley (father of Toronto FC captain Michael Bradley) was announced as the head coach replacement for Pérez, and in the same announcement, Bob Bradley was also named sporting director.

-2022 Italian Influx
+2022: Italian influx

 On January 8, 2022, Italian international Lorenzo Insigne signed with Toronto FC as a winger on a free transfer; the contract is a four-year deal and began on July 1.
-Toronto FC also signed Italian defender Domenico Criscito on June 29, 2022 to a TAM deal.
+Toronto FC also signed Italian defender Domenico Criscito on June 29, 2022, to a TAM deal.
 On July 15, 2022, they were joined by compatriot Federico Bernardeschi, who signed with Toronto FC; the contract is also a four-year deal.
 Both Insigne and Bernardeschi signed as designated players.
 Canadian internationals Doneil Henry, Mark-Anthony Kaye, and Richie Laryea were also acquired.

-The 2023 off-season saw further overhaul of the club roster, including the additions of American Matt Hedges and Norwegian Adama Diomande, and the return of Victor Vazquez.
+The 2022–2023 off-season saw further overhaul of the club roster, including the additions of American Matt Hedges and Norwegian Adama Diomande, and the return of Victor Vazquez.
+Jason Hernandez became general manager of Toronto FC.